Blk 1002, Toa Payoh Lor 8, 01-1477, Singapore 319074 Tel: 6254-3326, 9668-6469, 9668-6468.

 Kind To Pets to share veterinary information to

 about good pet and

 medicine and surgery is part of Toa Payoh Vets' mission

 passes knowledge from one generation to another enabling progress.

 write compelling educational narratives that are published at

 is our giving back to

-the society of pet lovers.
+the society of pet lovers and veterinary community.